Tariff Turmoil: Investing Principles in a Market Decline

 Stay focused on your investing goal

-In most cases you do not need the money you’ve invested for another 10 to 15 years or more.
+In most cases, investors will not need the money they have invested for another 10 to 15 years or more.
 Therefore, you should stay focused on your long-term goal rather than worry about market volatility.
-Research on investor behavior shows that the less you worry about the impact of market volatility on your investments the more likely you will be most happy.
+Research on investor behaviour shows that the less you worry about the impact of market volatility on your investments the more likely you will be most happy.
 But if you keep checking the performance of your investments frequently, you will experience a lot more stress during temporary market declines.
-And if you jump in and out of the markets because of volatility, you will probably end up doing worse than those who remain invested when the market declines.

 Disclaimer